ccyip/docker-taype/README.md

 Now we can open the URL [localhost:8080](http://localhost:8080) (or [127.0.0.1:8080](http://127.0.0.1:8080)) in a browser to access VS Code.
-Note that some functionalities may not work if you use private mode or incognito mode.
+Note that some functionality may not work if you use private mode or incognito mode.
 You may read this markdown file (`~/README.md`) with a nicely rendered preview.
-We did not pre-install the Haskell language server or the OCaml language server in the docker image, but you can install them (more instructions available in the [next section](#step-by-step-instructions)).
+We did not pre-install the Haskell language server or the OCaml language server in the docker image, but you can install them (more instructions are available in the [next section](#step-by-step-instructions)).
 You may install other extensions too.

 To access the shell in the container, run: